learn-co-curriculum/common-questions-you-ll-encounter/README.md

 ![tests fail](http://i.giphy.com/xT8qB2HYA1vVSxooSY.gif "Tests fail")

 Great, everything is working!
 But students are confused about the code.
 This is where the actual learning can happen.
-And as a Learn Expert, you will use a variety of strategies to get students to the point where they know what they need to do to get their tests to pass.
+And as a Technical Coach, you will use a variety of strategies to get students to the point where they know what they need to do to get their tests to pass.
 Some common questions will revolve around:

 - Student doesn’t know why their tests aren’t passing
 - Student doesn’t understand what the error message means